Weka: Human interaction

 Weka are significant to some Māori iwi (tribes) who admire their curiosity and feisty, bold personality traits which have led to them being relatively easy to catch.
 Weka were used by the Māori as a source of food, perfume, oil to treat inflammations, feathers in clothing and lures to catch dogs.
 Early European explorers and settlers frequently encountered and utilised weka; they were called "bush hens".

 Incidents

-In October 2023 a two-person team competing in a reality show were disqualified after one killed and ate a weka in what he claimed was an act of desperation and hunger, despite knowing it was a protected species.
+In October 2023 a two-person team competing in the reality show Race to Survive: New Zealand were disqualified after one killed and ate a weka in what he claimed was an act of desperation and hunger, despite knowing it was a protected species.
 They were also issued with a letter of reprimand from the Department of Conservation.